HongmingTang060313/FRDEEP_v2.0/README.md

      transforms.Normalize([0.5],[0.5])])
  ```

-Read the FRDEEP dataset from the data saving directory (if you the directory didn't contains FRDEEPv2 data, please set download=True to download the dataset to the specified directory):
+Read the FRDEEP v2 dataset from the data saving directory (if your customized directory didn't contains FRDEEPv2 data, please set download=True to download the dataset to the directory):

 ```python
 # choose the training and test datasets